Mutesa-Cedric/Recoil-next/CONTRIBUTING.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints and is formatted with `prettier`.
-Run `yarn format` to run `prettier` on all files.
+Run `npm run format` to run `prettier` on all files.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Getting in Touch

 Please file issues liberally.
-That's the easiest way to contact us in a way that ensures everyone working on Recoil can see it.
+That's the easiest way to contact us in a way that ensures everyone working on Recoil Next can see it.
 We are eager for your questions, input, and to hear about your experience.

-## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.

-Complete your CLA here: <https://code.facebook.com/cla>

 ## Issues

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.
+For security issues, please contact the maintainer directly rather than filing a public issue.

 ## License

-By contributing to Recoil, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Recoil Next, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.